A developed command-line task manager

 If you have fewer tasks than number, the command prints a friendly reminder of that fact!

-Maybe you prefer a graphic notifier instead of echoing in the terminal.
+Maybe you prefer a graphic notifier instead of echoing in the terminal - I find this useful for spawning reminders while I am coding in VIM.
 ToDonePy has that covered, too!
 Just call:

 to doing --graphic

 to trigger a notification window.
 By default, it stays up for 5 seconds.
-Currently, you can’t set the time, though that’s in the works!
+Currently, you can not set the time, though that’s in the works!

 The graphic flag makes a system call to notify-send.
 If you don’t have that installed, the command will fail.
 It should be installed on most Linux systems, though.

 Sometimes, you might want to correct an error, change a priority, or in some way edit yout TODO.tsv.
 In these cases, you can call to doing in editor mode: